 Rome was once a very strong nation, but the people exalted their olympic games, practiced nudism, adultery, and fornication.
-They became weak and went down.
+They became

 Our nation boasts of its strength; and it truly is strong.
 But what made it strong?
 Some of the things that contributed to its strength was the practice of decency, modesty, and good morals.
 The people detested adultery and fornication.